Mastodon

 When Buying Makes More Sense

-• You plan to stay in the same area for at least 7 to 10 years (transaction costs are high)
+• You plan to stay put for at least 7 to 10 years (transaction costs and interest-heavy early payments need time to amortise)

 • You want the forced saving mechanism of mortgage repayments